 '''

 Autodetecting available third-party software

 git : [OK]

-gradle : [OK]
+gradle: [OK]

-JDK 8 : [OK]
+JDK : [OK]

-Setting up benchmark data directory in [/Users/dm/.rally/benchmarks] (needs several
+Setting up benchmark data directory in /Users/dm/.rally/benchmarks '''

-→GB).

-'''

-As you can see above, Rally autodetects if git, Gradle and JDK 8 are installed.
+As you can see above, Rally autodetects if git, Gradle and a JDK are installed.
 If you don't have Gradle, that's no problem, you are just not able to build Elasticsearch from sources.
 Let's assume you don't have Gradle installed: